 The Board is responsible for things like setting high-level goals for the company, hiring the CEO, issuing stock, and clearing dividends.
 Keep in mind that your management team oversees all day-to-day operations, while the Board supervises only the executives and the CEO.

-When to Set Up Your Board of Directors
+When Should You Set Up Your Board of Directors?

 To ensure your Board is effective at its job, it is vital that you select the right people.
 This process can be difficult, but by choosing the right people, you will increase your chance of them being successful.
 One of the most important ways to build a model Board is by selecting people who can bring skills and experience you may be lacking that will work in harmony with your skills.
 When considering members for the Board, focus on diversity, relevancy, and alignment.